 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 When you apply to sit for the certification exam, you will be asked to answer questions related to the topic of felony convictions.
 For further information on these limitations, contact NBCOT.
 Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain licensure.
 Connecticut requires a license in order to practice occupational therapy and the license is based on the results of the NBCOT Certification Examination.

-Program results from the National Board for Certification in Occupational Therapy can be found here.
+Program results from the National Board for Certification (NBCOT) in Occupational Therapy can be found on their website.